neutron-project/form-bundle/Resources/doc/file_upload.md

     plupload:
 		enable_version: true
 ```
 When you flush the entity you have to use try/catch statement.
-EX:

 ``` php
 try{